wp-plugins/cyclone-slider-2/README.txt

 Check for javascript errors in your page.
 This is the most common cause of the slider not running.
 `cycle not a function` error - most probably you have double jquery (jquery.js) included from improperly coded plugins.
 Remove the duplicate jquery or deactivate the plugin causing the double jquery include.

+Also check if you are using cycle1 by viewing your page source. cycle2 wont work if both are present.

 = Why is there is an extra slide that I didn't add? = Most probably its wordpress adding paragpraphs on line breaks next to the slides therefore adding a blank `<p>` slide.
 You can try adding this to functions.php:
 `remove_filter('the_content', 'wpautop');`